 Freely, John.
 Storm on Horseback: The Seljuk Warriors of Turkey.
 London: I.B.
 Taurus, 2008

-Freely steps out from his familiar territory of Ottoman Istanbul to present an overview of the Seljuk period.
+Freely steps out from his familiar territory of Ottoman Istanbul to present a generalist overview of the Seljuk period.
 The highly-readable book is divided into two parts.
 In the first one, Freely offers a dramatic narrative history of the Seljuks and their successors, including their wars with the Byzantine Greeks, Venetians, Crusaders, Mongols and the Mamluks.
 In the second part, he proposes a traveler's guide to the major monuments and cities of the Seljuk heritage.
 There are unfortunately no images.

 Gabriel, A. Monuments turcs d'Anatolie, I, II.
 Paris: Ed.
 De Boccard, 1931,